swarupusare/QuizApplicationBackend/README.md

 }

-Run the API (F5 in Visual Studio or dotnet run in terminal).
+4)Run the API (F5 in Visual Studio or dotnet run in terminal).

 Swagger UI will open at https://localhost:<port>/swagger